 But Gaeta would not be the only incident of misconduct for the troubled 26th MEU deployment.

-That same month and on the same ship, a lance corporal was busted down one rank after he failed to report a violation of the Uniformed Code of Military Justice — the “wrongful broadcast of an intimate image,” the charge sheet detailed.
+That same month and on the same ship, a lance corporal was busted down one rank after he failed to report a violation of the Uniform Code of Military Justice — the “wrongful broadcast of an intimate image,” the charge sheet detailed.

 Two other Marines were hit with equal opportunity violations.
 In March, a junior enlisted Marine aboard the amphibious assault ship Iwo Jima, made a “sexually suggestive comment” that contributed to a hostile work environment, according to a charge sheet.